ylefebvre/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 7.3.4 =
+* Fixed problem with quotes getting escaped in library-specific stylesheet editor

 = 7.3.3 =
 * Fixed problem with featured links not longer appearing ahead of other link when ordering by title and having specified articles to be ignored